When Execution Is Cheap, Judgment Becomes Scarce

 What Judgment Actually Looks Like

 Salesforce’s flagship conference, Dreamforce, is often framed as a celebration of customer love.
-Internally, Dreamforce was optimized first for partner dominance.
+Internally, Dreamforce was optimised first for partner dominance.

 The Questions That Matter

-These questions require someone to own the outcome, to have skin in the game, to accept that choosing one path means abandoning others.
-You can’t automate these decisions.
+These questions require someone to own the outcome, to have skin in the game, to accept that choosing one path means closing others.
+You can’t automate that.

 Where Judgment Fails

-The first: analysis paralysis.
+Analysis paralysis.
 Teams that treat every decision like it needs a framework, a model, a consensus process.
 They value judgment but make the act of judging so heavy that nothing moves.
-Judgment works through making calls with incomplete information and adjusting as you learn, not through perfect analysis.
+Good judgment means making calls with incomplete information and adjusting as you learn.

-The second: abdication.
+Abdication.
 Teams that delegate judgment to systems.
 “The model says we should focus here.”
 “The playbook says we do this next.”
-Models and playbooks serve as tools for execution.
+Models and playbooks are tools for execution.
 They don’t substitute for thinking.

 Building Judgment Capacity